 The reasons that West Virginia children are placed in foster care or kinship care are different than much of the country.
 Per Child Trends, the leading reason that children go into foster care in the U.S. is neglect.
 In West Virginia, neglect is typically involved, but most children are removed from their homes as a direct result of parental substance abuse.
 The rate of children born in West Virginia with opioid addiction was 51 per 1000 in 2017 (Umer, Loudin, Maxwell et al), compared to 7 per 1000 nationally at that same time (Owens and Hirai).

-Individuals that experience foster care often have long-term emotional, social, and mental health impacts that go well beyond the duration of their care outside of the home.
+Individuals who experience foster care often have long-term emotional, social, and mental health impacts that go well beyond the duration of their care outside of the home.
 In addition, those experiences are strongly negatively correlated with long-term employment, housing, and other important factors.

 The data is clear, many West Virginia children and families are suffering.
-This includes extended families that often bear the brunt of the responsibilities for children when parents are unable care for them.
+This includes extended families that often bear the brunt of the responsibilities for children when parents are unable to care for them.
 In a situation like this, how does the Church respond?
 What are its Biblical responsibilities?
 Contact The Village to learn how your church can join the movement to care for vulnerable children and families in your community.